quii/learn-go-with-tests/error-types.md

 ## Problems with this way of testing

-This book tries to emphasise _listen to your tests_.

-This test doesn't feel good:
+This book tries to emphasise _listen to your tests_ and this test doesn't _feel_ good:

 - We're constructing the same string as production code does to test it
 - It's annoying to read and write
+- Is the exact error message string what we're _actually concerned with_ ?

 What does this tell us?
 The ergonomics of our test would be reflected on another bit of code trying to use our code.